Debra Green Professional Counsellor & Psychotherapist Reg. MBACP Prof. Dip

 I have found with my clients that by being in a safe and non-judgemental environment that this can help so much in working though the things that have been holding you back in life.
 You will leave therapy with renewed energy, more self confidence and more purpose in life

-Here are some of the areas that other people have come to see me for help with:
+I can't list all of the areas/issues that people have come to see me for help with, but here are some of them:

 - relationship issues